He said hello and I said hi.

 I asked him, “You are in Ghana.
 I’m in Kenya.
 How do we make this work?”
 He answered, “When we are too sure about each other, I can come around or you can come around.
 We can decide on who moves to where later when we are ready to make things permanent.”
 This guy never said things wrong.
 He had the future in mind whenever we spoke about us.
 I loved it.
 I loved him so I said yes.

-That night he called me on a video with champaign in his hands.
+That night he called me on a video with champagne in his hands.
 He said, “Let’s celebrate this.
 Go and get yourself a glass.”
 I got a wine glass and sat in front of my screen watching him wax beautiful lyrics of our love and the beautiful future the two of us were going to have.
-He poured himself some champaign and told me to lower my glass and get some.
+He poured himself some champagne and told me to lower my glass and get some.
 It was funny and it was sexy.
 He said, “Just imagine you have a drink in your glass and let’s cheer to our future.”

 I’m not a kid when it comes to love and matters of the heart.
 I had my first relationship when I was barely seventeen.
 At twenty-nine, I’ve nursed three crazy broken hearts that nearly drove me insane and there have been some guys who came and left without a trace.
 I know what is it to love and to hurt and to break down.
 I got to a point where I had to build steel walls around my heart because it needed saving.
 Love and relationship aren’t new to me but this one was different.
 And its excitement came from the fact that it deviated from the stories of all the love I’ve been in.

 We should have heeded the signs of the time.
 COVID-19 had started spreading across Africa and a lot of things were changing rapidly.
 We were not listening to the world.
 We had made a lot of plans that didn’t work so we were determined not to make this one fail.
-I traveled from Kenya and got to Ghana on twenty-something March.
+I travelled from Kenya and got to Ghana on twenty-something March.
 At the Airport, we were told by the pilot that we were going to be quarantined for fourteen days.
 At the terminal, we were told that the directive came from the government a day before we arrived.

 I started shaking.
 I called him and told him about the situation.
 He tried calming me down.
 He said, “This thing is getting serious but you stay calm until you see the end of it.”
 The end of it was that we were ushered into a bus and led away to some hotel in Accra.
 We were told not to worry about anything because we were in safe hands.
 “My trip to Ghana is supposed to last for fourteen days but here I am spending all the fourteen days in quarantine.”